The cost of delivering deep-sea-cold-water using pipes has always been notoriously high, and commercial development has failed.

 An electric pump is required to drive seawater to the turbine.

-Why use a turbo-pump and two large bore hoses and not a hydraulic motor and pump?
+Why use a turbo-pump and two large bore hoses?

 Balanced head.